WHAT’S IN THIS REVIEW?

 The Free version of Windscribe is always tempting, but there are also a trio of premium plans if you decide to want to upgrade.

 Their monthly plan is fairly expensive at $9.00, while you can benefit from savings of over 50% if you decide to go for their yearly deal.
 It’s all par for the course with VPN providers, who aim to get users to subscribe for as long as possible.
+Keep in mind that we do offer deals on Windscribe as they come through.

 However, one interesting addition is the option to build your own plan.
 After all, why should you pay for servers you’re never going to use?
 Priced at $1.00 per location, per month, it’s astoundingly cheap considering what is on offer.
-(Unlimited data doubles the price, but it’s still just $2.00/mo.
+(Unlimited data doubles the price, but it’s still only $2.00/mo.

 Payment methods include PayPal and credit card, along with Paymentwall and Bitcoin.
+Cryptocurrency options are numerous, the most notable including: Bitcoin, Bitcoin Cash, Ethereum, Monero, Litecoin, Zcash, Ripple, and Doge.

 One major flaw is their refund policy.
 You have the right to obtain a full reimbursement, if ‘your request is sent within 3 commercial days from the subscription payment.’